lab3000/deeplearngene/README.md

 config_dict = ex.run(config_updates={'population_size':80})
 ```

 Define a GAFC1 clade object.
-"GAFC1" stands for "_G_enetic _A_lgorithm operations for _F_ully _C_onnected architectures version _1_".
-Creation of additional clade objects, for us in evolving different types of deep learning architectures, is planned.
+"GAFC1" stands for *G*enetic *A*lgorithm operations for *F*ully *C*onnected architectures version *1*.
+Creation of additional clade objects, for use in evolving different types of deep learning architectures, is planned.

 ```python
 #.config refers to the config dictionary of the sacred object